withastro/docs/src/pages/en/core-concepts/layouts-new.md

 This is a post written in Markdown.
 ```

-📚 Learn more about Astro’s markdown support in our [Markdown guide](/en/guides/markdown-content).
+📚 Learn more about Astro’s Markdown support in our [Markdown guide](/en/guides/markdown-content).